turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_in_sinatra_with_capybara.markdown

 During our session, we'll cover the following topics:

+What is Rack::Test?
+What is Nokogiri?
+How can they work together?

+How can we use Capybara to avoid the clunkiness of Rack::Test + Nokogiri?

 1. What is a feature test
 2. How to setup Capybara with Sinatra
 3. How to template a feature test